kambi-ng/blog/_posts/2023-06-23-adding_monad_to_golang-mustafasegf.md

 }
 ```

-and we could make one for result like this
+And we could make one for result like this

 ```go
 type Result[T any] struct {